terriblestudio/social-bridge/readme.txt

 = Can I display comments from multiple platforms? =

-Yes, the plugin can display comments from all connected platforms on your posts.Yes, the plugin can display comments from all connected platforms on your posts.
+Yes, the plugin can display comments from all connected platforms on your posts.

 == Changelog ==